 SHARING HAIRDRESSING SKILLS FOR A BETTER LIFE

 Hairdressing education has been at the heart of Wella ever since its foundation in 1880.
 Today,Wella trains 1.7 million hairdressers every year.This is the expertise that Wella brings to the partnership.
-In the last four years, 5 Making Waves hairdressing training centers have been created in Brazil and Romania, providing vulnerable young people with hairdressing and life skills education.
-In 2015, we are opening a new center in Vietnam.
+In the last 6 years, 8 Making Waves hairdressing training centers have been created in Brazil, Romania, Vietnam and Cambodia, providing vulnerable young people with hairdressing and life skills education

 BEYOND HAIRDRESSING EDUCATION